zaquihex/wikidev/README.md

 }
 ```

-And now we should change a little `ng-counterActions.component.ts` to see all efect:
+And now we should change a little `form.component.ts` to see all efect:

 ```
 @Component({